 Looking for the best Eastern Canada road trips for your next family adventure?
 As a family travel blog based on the East Coast, we might be a bit biased, but we believe this part of Canada is truly amazing and perfect for a road trip.
 From stunning coastal drives to rich cultural and historical sites, there’s just so much to explore.

-We’ve done some of these routes more than once, like the Lighthouse Route and the Cabot Trail in Nova Scotia, and others are high on our must-do list.
+We’ve done some of these routes more than once, like the Lighthouse Route and the Cabot Trail in Nova Scotia, and others, like the Viking Trail, is high on our must-do list.
 Our goal with this article is to inspire you and provide all the information you need to embark on your own family adventure across Eastern Canada.
 So buckle up and get ready to discover the beauty and charm of Canada’s East Coast!

 Best Road Trips in Eastern Canada at a Glance